Skip to main content

 What this means for other faculty considering BWC or similar

-If you are thinking about taking on a multi-year DOE Advanced Vehicle Technology Competition (AVTC) program, including the new EcoCAR Innovation Challenge that we are now also leading at Mines, here is what I would tell you:
+If you are thinking about taking on a multi-year DOE Advanced Vehicle Technology Competition (AVTC) program, here is what I would tell you:

 The full BWC program value at Mines was $255,100 across three years, plus significant in-kind value from software (GT-Suite, Siemens), hardware (Analog Devices, Dana), and a vehicle donation from Stellantis (Dodge RAM ProMaster Van).
-The DOE EcoCAR Innovation Challenge that we are now also leading is approximately $520K over four years beginning Fall 2026.
+As we head into BWC Year 3, we are looking at what comes next.
 The same lessons will apply.

 If you are running or considering an AVTC program, reach out.
 I am happy to share the project plans, gate review templates, and budget structures we use.